-A job interview can be a frightening prospect.
-It doesn’t matter how good you are the idea of facing a stranger with questions regarding your career life or personal things can be terrifying.
-People have come up with innovative tactics to bet the stress that arises in the event of an impending interview.
+A job interview can be a frightening idea.
+It doesn’t matter how good you are.
+The idea of facing a stranger with questions regarding your career life or personal things can be terrifying.
+People have come up with innovative tactics to beat the stress that arises in the event of an impending interview.
 One of these tactics is rehearsing the interview process.
 So how do you rehearse interviews?
-Learn more in this blog.
+Learn more about how to rehearse a job interview.

-There things that you must do before, during, and after rehearsing your job interview.
+There are things that you must do before, during, and after rehearsing your job interview.

 Identify the aspect you want to rehearse for

 A job interview is a complex process involving many diverse sections.
 If you choose to rehearse a job interview, it is important to identify what you want to rehearse.
 When picking the aspect, you want to rehearse, you have to do so about the particular job you have applied for.